zach2039/vs-toolworksadditions/README.md

  * Resin glue pot will not display item description properly, listing contents as "unknown" instead.
 This seems to be a vanilla bug related to cooking recipes that use `dirtyPot: true` and item descriptions on `dirtyPotOutput`.

  * `[Error] [toolworks] Exception: Could not load file or assembly 'butchering...` is an error related to Toolworks trying to load Butchering's DLL no matter if enabled or not; I am unsure if I can fix this or if Toolworks will need to be updated.

- * Bindings that are reinforced with glue will not be returned on tool break, even if they have durability remaining.
-This is a bug with Toolworks that I will try to fix at some point, if able.

 Extras